sbt/sbt/README.md

-### bootstrap
+#### bootstrap

-The `bootstrap` generates tiny bootstrap launchers, able to pull their dependencies from repositories on first launch.
+The `bootstrap` command generates tiny bootstrap launchers, able to pull their dependencies from repositories on first launch.
 For example, the launcher of coursier is [generated](https://github.com/coursier/coursier/blob/master/scripts/generate-launcher.sh) with a command like
 ```
 $ ./coursier bootstrap \